 It’s recommended that this type of duplicate pages under different addresses be avoided, if at all possible.
 Site owners can try to reduce or limit the possibility that these different URLs with the same (or very similar) content appears on their sites.
 What might search engines do to limit or stop this kind of problem?

 A Possible Solution for Duplicate Pages at Search Engines?

 My examples are simple ones, but there are more complex situations where multiple addresses may exist for the same page.
 An algorithm to help search engines understand when the same (or a very similar) page is being exhibited under different URLs was the focus of a poster presented at the WWW2006 Conference this past May.

-The extended abstract of that poster, Do not Crawl in the DUST: Different URLs with Similar Text, looks at some of the more complex versions, and describes an algorithm that might help search engines recognize those pages before visiting them, so that only one is crawled and possibly indexed.
+The extended abstract of that poster, Do not Crawl in the DUST: Different URLs with Similar Text looks at some of the more complex versions and describes an algorithm that might help search engines recognize those duplicate pages before visiting them so that only one is crawled and possibly indexed.
 The authors are Uri Schonfeld, Ziv Bar-Yossef, and Idit Keidar.
 (Note: Ziv Bar-Yossef joined Google last month.)

 Here’s a snippet from the introductory paragraphs to that document:

-Other pages that might be determined to be similar are ones where the main content is available at one URL, and the same content with some additional information (such as blog comments) can be seen at another URL.
+Other pages that might be determined to duplicate pages are ones where the main content is available at one URL, and the same content with some additional information (such as blog comments) can be seen at another URL.

 The poster notes that search engines do attempt to identify DUST with some simple and some complex approaches, for example: